Air Quality Management Areas in Adur and Worthing

 Contact us

 We always welcome the views of members of the local community on how to reduce levels of pollution.
-If you'd like to get in touch with the Public Health & Regulation team please use the online form below, stating 'Air pollution' as the nature of your enquiry:
+If you'd like to get in touch with the Public Health & Regulation team please contact us via our online portal:

 Further information